alok05/BeTest_alok05/README.md

 # Getting Started
 ## Description
-This API takes any input as source for available it can read data and populate that data as view.
+This API takes any input as source for available data sources it can read data and populate that data as view.
 Api is designed using spring-boot